Supporting a green and just transition for NHS Scotland

 Just as climate action requires efforts at global, regional, and local levels, healthcare challenges must also be addressed through prevention, improved understanding of poor health and disease, earlier and more precise diagnosis as well as better short- and long-term care.

 A healthier environment benefits everyone, but solutions come with trade-offs.
-Your challenge is to think critically about the interconnectedness of human and environmental health and propose a meaningful design intervention that balances sustainability with patient care.
+We have challenged early-career designers to think critically about the interconnectedness of human and environmental health and propose a meaningful design intervention that balances sustainability with patient care.
+Challenge winners are supported to develop their ideas with funding and mentoring.